Anthony-Alridge/jarvis/README.md

  ```

-The above will supply some commands sucj as "volume up" to turn laptops volume up.
+The above will supply some commands such as "volume up" to turn laptops volume up.